 Legal Data Analytics Fundamentals, Part 4: The Why.

 This is the final instalment in our blog series designed to make the concept of “legal data analytics” less intimidating for Legal Departments.
-Indeed, the fundamentals of legal data analytics are universal; we want to show that data collection can be simple and relatively painless.
+Indeed, the fundamentals of legal data analytics are universal.
+We want to show that legal data collection can be simple and relatively painless.

 What’s our potential exposure?